Velocity Merchant Services Logo

 Cryptocurrency, crypto, crypto-currency.
 The new form of money that the world is talking about.
 But what is this magical internet money and why is it important?
 In this blog I’ll explain what cryptocurrency really is and the possible effects it has on the world of payment processing and small businesses.

-According to google, cryptocurrency is "a digital currency in which transactions are verified and records maintained by a decentralized system using cryptography, rather than by a centralized authority."
+According to google, cryptocurrency is “a digital currency in which transactions are verified and records maintained by a decentralized system using cryptography, rather than by a centralized authority.”
 What does that even mean?
-Well, I'll tell you.
+Well, I’ll tell you.
 Cryptocurrency is a type of digital money that relies on a blockchain, a publicly distributed record, rather than central banks or other reputable third parties to validate transactions.
-So, in other words, it's digital money that lives within a blockchain and is not controlled by the government.
+So, in other words, it’s digital money that lives within a blockchain and is not controlled by the government.
 Typically, cryptocurrency is kept in digital wallets that can be accessed via private keys.
+Crypto wallets provide users with immediate and secure access to their digital assets and payment functionalities, enabling quick and seamless management of funds.
 A decentralized network of computers called nodes processes and verifies transactions, maintaining a blockchain.

 Blockchains are decentralized digital ledgers that record transactions across numerous computers in a safe, open, and unchangeable manner.
 Transactions are recorded in blocks and chronologically linked together.
 Each block forms an uninterrupted chain of blocks that cannot be changed without also changing each subsequent block in the chain.
 Each block includes the digital records of numerous transactions as well as a special code called a hash that connects it to the block before it.
 This makes chains of blocks difficult to tamper with or change.